The 6-Day Reset Your Raw-Fed Dog Has Been Missing

 • ✅ Evening: pain pill at 6pm → 2 hours later → PawMergency with dinner at 8pm.

-My dog's poop turned black.
+My dog's poop turned dark or black during the reset.
 Is something wrong?

 My vet is going to say "detox" is nonsense.
 What do I tell them?